On the success probability of the quantum algorithm for the short DLP: Algorithms

-Note furthermore that although Alg.~\ref{alg:recover-d} requires four inverses\footnote{More specifically~$g_1^{-1}$, $g_2^{-1}$, $s^{-1}$ and~$x^{-1}$.} to be computed, this does not in itself imply a loss of generality in the context of this work since the quantum algorithm in Sect.~\ref{sect:quantum-algorithm} also requires inverses to be computed.
-It may furthermore be necessary to take inverses to implement the group arithmetic reversibly quantumly, see Sect.~\ref{sect:quantum-algorithm-implementation} for further details.
+Note that the fact that Alg.~\ref{alg:recover-d} requires four inverses\footnote{More specifically~$g_1^{-1}$, $g_2^{-1}$, $s^{-1}$ and~$x^{-1}$.} to be computed does not imply a loss of generality in the context of this work since the quantum algorithm in Sect.~\ref{sect:quantum-algorithm} also requires inverses to be computed.
+It may furthermore be necessary to compute inverses to implement the group arithmetic reversibly quantumly, see Sect.~\ref{sect:quantum-algorithm-implementation} for further details.